BookOps-CAT/bookops-nypl-platform/README.md

 Requries Python 3.7 & up.

-Bookops-nypl-platform client provides a Python interface for the internal NYPL Platform API.
+bookops-nypl-platform client provides a Python interface for the internal NYPL Platform API.
 It provides functionality relevant to BookOps and is not a full implementation of the NYPL Platform API.

 ## Version